Germantown, Louisville | History, Culture & Food : GoToLouisville.com Official Travel Source

 EAT & DRINK

-is a welcoming gastropub that serves smoked foods and inventive dishes for carnivores and vegetarians alike and is located in a historic building that’s been a landmark in Germantown for 150 years.
+Four Pegs Smokehouse & Bar is a welcoming gastropub that serves smoked foods and inventive dishes for carnivores and vegetarians alike and is located in a historic building that’s been a landmark in Germantown for 150 years.
 Local favorite Check’s Café has been a Germantown neighborhood tradition for more than 60 years.
 It’s the kind of place where cold beer and inexpensive, tasty food (German and American dishes) go hand in hand.
 Rolled oysters or fried bologna, anyone?

 Hauck’s Corner

 For nightlife, Zanzabar has established a reputation among locals for being a go-to live music venue featuring both local and national acts.
 It’s also home to a vintage arcade.
 The Merryweather hosts a rotation of unique pop-up food vendors, from Lou Oyster Cult to Huddy Dawgs, and has full-service bar that’s open late.
 Karaoke enthusiasts will appreciate 21st in Germantown, where you can sing seven nights a week.
 Spin the drinks wheel at The Pearl of Germantown if you’re feeling indecisive, and enjoy tunes on the jukebox or live DJs on the weekend at this buzzing neighborhood hangout.
-Relax on the roomy patio at Nachbar, a laid-back dive bar.
+Relax on the roomy patio at Nachbar, a laid back dive bar.

 DISCOVER

 Schnitzelburg is home to the annual World Championship Dainty Contest in July.
 Since 1971, this imported German game has drawn people to Goss Avenue.
 The game calls for a broomstick handle, the wood dainty (similar in size to sidewalk chalk, sharpened to a point at both ends) and an open street.
-Players (who must be 45 or older) hit the dainty like a baseball—the person who hits their stick the farthest wins.
+Players (who must be 45 or older) hit the dainty like a baseball.
+The person who hits their stick the farthest wins.

 SHOP